Are you thinking about living in a big city?

 They visit whenever they can: a weekend here, a weekend there.

 We rarely leave the Upper West Side (the neighborhood) because all the restaurants and shops are family-oriented and child-friendly.

 If you think you can’t have a dog because you live in a city or travel too much: you can!

 Foster one, walk somebody else’s, or just admire the city dogs that—despite being rescues, mostly—prance on their leashes like they’re competing in the Westminster Dog Show.

 8. Museums and Galleries

 The Metropolitan Museum bought the old Whitney because the new Whitney Museum opened this past autumn down in the meatpacking district.

-The very short list of local museums you should visit at least once:
+Here is a very short list of local museums you should visit at least once:

 - Museum of Modern Art (MOMA);

 - Rubin Museum of Asian Art;